Ultimate Guide To WordPress RSS

 Autoblog Plugin

-Autoblog is an easy-to-use plugin that can be set-up in minutes, with no coding required and no complicated instructions.
-Just copy and paste in your feed URL, give the feed a name of your choosing (for admin purposes) and select the blog to post content to.
+Autoblog is an easy-to-use plugin that can be set-up very quickly, without coding skills or complicated instructions.
+Just copy and paste in the URL of your feed, give your feed a name (for admin purposes) and select the blog to post content to.

 For more details, go here: